maniatisni/iDAS-self-supervised-denoising/README.md

 ---------

 ### Deep Learning Architecture
 The deep learning architecture is based on the U-Net architecture.
 We basically copied the architecture from the paper we mentioned before.
 You can find the code for the model on this [link](https://github.com/maniatisni/DAS-Denoising/blob/main/model.py#L142) as it is on this repository.
 Since PyTorch doesn't offer the option to use anti-aliasing CNNs, or anti-aliasing Max Pooling, we used the layers from [adobe's implementation](https://github.com/adobe/antialiased-cnns).

 ------------

 ### Training Strategy
-The idea is to pretrain on the synthetic data till convergence, for 2000 epochs, and then train on our real world data, for fewer epochs, for example 20, and see the results.
+The idea is to pretrain on the synthetic data till convergence, for 2000/3000 epochs, and then train on real world data,φορr fewer epochs, for example 50 and then use that trained model to infer on new events.

-As this is a self supervised problem, and the aim is to actually denoise our data,
-there is nothing forbidding us to train on the data we want to denoise.
-Meaning it's okay to train on the "test-set".

 As training loss we used Mean Squared Error, and to properly evaluate our results we used the local waveform coherence CC around the k-th DAS channel:

 ![](https://latex.codecogs.com/png.latex?%5Cmathrm%7BCC%7D_%7Bk%7D%3D%5Cfrac%7B1%7D%7B4%20N%5E%7B2%7D%7D%5Cleft%5B%5Csum_%7Bi%2C%20j%3D-N%7D%5E%7B&plus;N%7D%20%5Cmax%20%5Cleft%28%5Cfrac%7Bx_%7Bk&plus;i%7D%20*%20x_%7Bk&plus;j%7D%7D%7B%5Csqrt%7B%5Csum_%7Bt%7D%20x_%7Bk&plus;i%7D%5E%7B2%7D%20%5Csum_%7Bt%7D%20x_%7Bk&plus;j%7D%5E%7B2%7D%7D%7D%5Cright%29-2%20N-1%5Cright%5D)

 The coherence gain is then defined as the local coherence computed for the J-invariant reconstruction divided by that of the input data.
-As such, coherence gains above 1 indicate that the reconstruction exhibits improved waveform coherence compared to the input data, which is beneficial for coherence-based seismological analyses (template matching, beamforming).
+As such, coherence gains above 1 indicate that the reconstruction exhibits improved waveform coherence compared to the input data, which is beneficial for coherence-based seismological analyses template matching, beamforming).